 A joint Poudre River Public, Front Range Community College, and Colorado State University libraries committee has released a report on the state of eBooks and eReaders.
 The purpose of the study was to gain a better understanding of this rapidly-developing topic, and to make recommendations aimed at serving the customers of each library.
 A summary report or the full version can be downloaded here.

-Strategic plans are designed to help the Library District accomplish the mission of providing universal access to ideas and information to enrich our communities.
+Strategic plans are designed to help the Library District accomplish its mission and set priorities for library service.

 This facilities master plan is the result of the District's continuing long-range planning efforts.
 The Library District Board of Trustees adopted this plan in July of 2009.
 The plan identifies the space needs of the District and recommends options for serving the communities outside the Fort Collins City boundaries.

 The Poudre River Public Library District's vision is to be a dynamic and responsive institution, integral to the fabric of the community.
 Technology services, including public access computers, the Internet, online services, and staff technical training, play an expanded role in fulfilling the Library District's mission and vision.
 This plan ensures that the Library District maintains a culture of short-term and long-term comprehensive technology planning and support.
 The plan sets the Library District's broad goals for meeting the increasing demand for library services, and outlines specific related objectives and activities to provide measurable outcomes for the present and an evaluative framework for the future.

 Poudre River Public Library District Draft Technology Plan 2010-2011, adopted March 3, 2010 (PDF format/884K)